thomas-marquis/ytrack-python-1/subjects/Q01E06_remember_the_milk/README.md

 If the string `'milk'` is not in the list, it should add it and return the list.
 Then, simply return the original list.

+If the input list is empty, the returned list should be also empty.

 ## Usage